mistermicheels/markdown-notes-tree/README.md

     -   Example: `markdown-notes-tree --orderNotesByTitle`
 -   `--silent`: Don't log to the console during execution.
     -   Example: `markdown-notes-tree --silent`
+-   `--subdirectoryDescriptionOnNewLine`: If subdirectory descriptions are provided, put them on a new line in the tree.
+    -   Example: `markdown-notes-tree --subdirectoryDescriptionOnNewLine`
 -   `--useTabs`: Use tabs (instead of the standard four spaces) for indentation.
     -   Example: `markdown-notes-tree --useTabs`